-When you visit the doctor, one of the first things that usually happens is someone takes your pulse.
+Checking your pulse is usually one of the first things that happens when you visit your doctor.
 This simple test is quick and painless, and provides information about your overall health.
 It also can be an important factor in making a diagnosis.
-What is considered a normal pulse rate varies by age and sex.
-Your pulse is also affected by temporary influences, such as medication use and exercise.
+What is considered a normal pulse rate varies according to your age, sex and cardiovascular fitness.
+Your pulse is also affected by temporary influences, such as medication use, stress, hydration status and physical activity.

 Healthy Pulse Rate